sohamtriveous/Feature-Toggle/README.md

 With this library the following would happen
 - You would update a configuration file on your server disabling the feature for that device
-- The next time the app is opened (or over the app) the app downloads the config again
+- The next time the app is opened (or over the air) the app downloads the config again
-- It then checks whether the feature is enabled/disabled and proceeds accordingly
+- It then checks whether the feature is enabled/disabled and disables the feature silently

+Other use cases:
-You can also use this library to enable features (show messages for example) at certain times or on certain devices etc.
+- You can also use this library to enable features (show messages for example) at certain times or on certain devices etc.
+- Test certain features for certain devices/api levels dynamically

 In the context of android, it is often important to have the ability to
 - change the capability/featureset of an app in a live environment